Stocks slip as investors weigh corporate earnings, jobs data

-Stocks fell on Wall Street in morning trading on Wednesday as investors weighed another batch of corporate earnings and economic data that could shed more light on how the economic recovery is going.
+Stocks fell on Wall Street Wednesday as investors weighed another batch of corporate earnings and economic data that could shed more light on how the economic recovery is going.

 Crude oil prices fell more than 3% and pushed energy companies lower.
-Retailers, hotels and other companies that rely on direct consumer spending also fell.
+Industrial firms, retailers, hotels and other companies that rely on direct consumer spending also fell.

+Bond yields recovered from an early slip following an encouraging report on growth in the services sector, which makes up the bulk of the U.S. economy.
+The Institute for Supply Management reported that in July the sector grew at its fastest pace since the survey started in 2008.
+The yield on the 10-year Treasury rose to remained at 1.17% from late Tuesday.
+It dipped as low as 1.13% in early trading.

 Payroll processor ADP revealed a disappointing snapshot of the nation’s employment recovery, adding to concerns about the lagging recovery in the jobs market.
 ADP said the private sector added 330,000 jobs in July, falling far short of economists’ expectations.
 The report comes ahead of the Labor Department’s more comprehensive July jobs report on Friday.